twonfi/EPS_Website/README.md

 **A preview of the site is available**: https://eps-website-elssgin-twonfi.pages.dev

+Once this thing is done, twonfi can help putting this on CF Pages.

+***

 Welcome to the **EPS Website** repository!
 This repository contains the official source code for the Elgin Park Secondary website, at [ElginParkSecondary.com](https://elginparksecondary.com), proudly developed and maintained by the **EPS Computer Programming Club**.

 ***